Mhijazi16/Autopilot/Research.md

 3. Design a Workflow of interaction between these Agents
 4. Design a common web interface to interact with Agents
 5. Create checklist to test and evaluating the effectivness of Agents

+### System Description
+___
+The system is designed to innovate the way we interact with operating systems by offering a centralized chat interface that recieve prompts from the user in their natural language and passes that prompt to the AI powered backend that breaks it down into actionable steps and dispatches them to the relevant agent responsible for executing those tasks.
+The agent then carries out the required actions within the system by executing corrosponding commands on the shell and returns the results.

+Broadly speaking the system consists of three components: first, the user who initiates interactions with the system; second, the AI-driven backend that translates user prompts from natural language into operating system commands; and third, the OS shell, which provides a interface for executing commands and returning their results.

+Furthermore the system is mainly composed of three interconnected components with each other the first is the user that prompts the system second is the AI backend that translates the prompt to OS commands and the OS shell that provides us with an interface to execute commands and return results of those commands.